Choose the Footer Type

 Theme Options > General > Footer

-This section controls the default footer layout, footer widget columns, copyright area, footer buttons, footer colors, and footer background.
+This section controls the default footer layout, footer widget columns, copyright area, footer buttons, footer colors, footer social icon colors, and footer background.

 Show Footer